climate-vista/mcj-knowldge-base/README.md

 To run it you will need to add the port mapping and environment variables E.g. from the command line
 Set your environment variables in a .env file.
-'docker run --rm -it --env-file ./.env -p 8080:8080/tcp mcjknowldgebase:latest'
+'docker run --rm -it --env-file ./.env -p 8080:8080/tcp jrenouard/mcjknowldgebase:latest'

 Alternatively, set them explicitly on the docker command line.
-'docker run --rm -it --env PINECONE_API_KEY=yyyyyy --env OPENAI_API_KEY=xxxxxx -p 8080:8080/tcp mcjknowldgebase:latest'
+'docker run --rm -it --env PINECONE_API_KEY=yyyyyy --env OPENAI_API_KEY=xxxxxx -p 8080:8080/tcp jrenouard/mcjknowldgebase:latest'

 From Docker Desktop - make sure and set 8080 as the host port and set the environment variables in the run dialog.